-The patient is enrolled on a clinical trial using the experimental agents AT13387, Dabrafenib mesylate and trametinib dimethyl sulfoxide.
-This clinical trial is sponsored by the National Cancer Institute.
+The patient is enrolled on a clinical trial using the experimental agents INCBO39110, Dabrafenib mesylate and trametinib dimethyl sulfoxide.
 This form is addressed to the patient, but includes important information for others who care for this patient.

-AT13387, dabrafenib mesylate, and trametinib dimethyl sulfoxide interact with many drugs that are processed by your liver.
+INCBO39110, dabrafenib mesylate, and trametinib dimethyl sulfoxide interact with many drugs that are processed by your liver.
 Because of this, it is very important to tell your study doctors about all of your medicine before you start this study.
 It is also very important to tell them if you stop taking any regular medicine, or if you start taking a new medicine while you take part in this study.
 When you talk about your medicine with your study doctor, include medicine you buy without a prescription at the drug store (over-the-counter remedy), or herbal supplements such as St. John's wort.